East Los High

-East Los High is a teen drama streaming television series that revolves around the lives of a group of teens navigating their final years at a fictional high school in East LA.
+East Los High is a teen drama television series that revolves around the lives of a group of teens navigating their final years at a fictional high school in East LA.
 Created, written, and produced by Wise Entertainment, the series is Hulu's first and only series with an all Latino cast and crew and is predominantly filmed in East Los Angeles.
 The producers of the show work closely with numerous public health organizations to incorporate information within the storylines that encourage young Latinos to make healthy life choices.

-On May 19, 2017, Hulu announced that East Los High would not be renewed for a fifth season.
-Hulu instead ordered an hour and half long series finale that aired on December 1, 2017.
+On May 19, 2017, it was announced that East Los High would not be renewed for a fifth season.
+Hulu instead ordered an hour and half long series finale, which aired on December 1, 2017.

 Series synopsis

 Season 1

-The Series follows two teenage cousins, Jessie, a studious virgin, and Maya, a troubled runaway, who fall in love with Jacob, a popular football player.
+The series follows two teenage cousins, Jessie, a studious virgin, and Maya, a troubled runaway, who fall in love with Jacob, a popular football player.
 Maya and Jessie are forced to make real-life decisions as a result of this love triangle about social pressure, drugs, pregnancy, betrayal, and sex that will determine which of them will get the boy and have an impact on their lives for the rest of their lives.
 Ceci and Vanessa, two popular student and school bullies who make it their mission to intimidate any girls at East Los, but their choice in sexual partners cause them to face life-changing repercussions.